 '''

 [testenv]

 docker =

 db

 commands = ...

 '''

 The [docker:container-name] section may contain the following directives:

-image The Docker image to run.
+image (required) The Docker image to run.
 This value is passed directly to Docker, and may be of any of the forms that Docker accepts in eg docker run.
-One of image or dockerfile is required.